Why Your Throat Hurts

 The coolness of the food soothes the pain, and soft foods are easy to swallow past the inflamed areas.

-Staying hydrated helps your body fight off an infection.
+Staying hydrated helps your body fight off a throat infection.
 Here are some tips to help make sure you stay well-hydrated:

 - Drink plenty of water.